lgibelli/singularity-docs/index.rst

     $ singularity shell shub://vsoch/hello-world

-The <a href="#sec:exec">exec</a> command allows you to execute a custom command within a container by specifying the image file.
-For instance, to list the root (/) of our hello-world.simg image, we could do the
+The command allows you to execute a custom command within a container by specifying the image file.
+For instance, to list the root (/) of our hello-world.simg image, we could do the following:
-following:

 ::